RoshniS11/RoshniS11/README.md

 - 👋 Hi, I’m @RoshniS11
 - 🌱 I’m currently working with Cognizant as an Automation Tester
+-   My work experience is on Selenium with java using Testng and Cucumber,Restassured API testing,Accessibility testing using Deque
 - 📫 Feel free to reach me at roshnimyself@gmail.com

 <!---